freddiehaddad/oxidized/docs/CONTRIBUTING_ARCH.md

 ## Architecture Notes

 - The main event loop blocks on events (no periodic tick).
-The input thread polls at 16ms to remain responsive, and config watcher blocks on file events.
-The syntax results dispatcher thread blocks on a channel.
+The input thread polls every 16ms (EVENT_TICK_MS) via `crossterm::event::poll` to stay responsive and allow graceful shutdown without being stuck in a blocking `event::read`.
+The config watcher blocks on file events, and the syntax results dispatcher thread blocks on its channel.
+If you want fewer idle wakeups, you can:
+  - switch the input to blocking `event::read` (simpler, but shutdown waits for the next input unless you add an interrupt mechanism), or
+  - implement an adaptive backoff: increase poll timeout when idle, reset on activity.
 - Async syntax uses a bounded work queue, coalescing by (buffer,line) with priority, and a monotonic version token.
 Results older than the current version are dropped before applying.